KeesCBakker/Strongly-Typed-Events-for-TypeScript/documentation/SomeUnsubStrategies.md

 # Some unsubscribe strategies
-There multiple ways to unsubscribe from an event.
+There are multiple ways to unsubscribe from an event.
 This page shows all the options using the following example:
 ```typescript
 import { EventDispatcher } from "strongly-typed-events";